Traffic Safety in Fairwood

 As we get more questions, we will add them here.

-Five more speed radar signs will be added along 140th Ave SE and SE Petrovitsky Road to help slow down traffic.
+Five more speed radar signs will be added in early 2025 along 140th Avenue SE and SE Petrovitsky Road to help slow down traffic.

 The King County Sheriff’s Office, the only agency authorized to enforce speed limits in unincorporated King County, should be alerted to concerns about speeding.
 You may request enforcement by calling 911 for this non-emergency issue or report it online at Traffic Complaint Reporting - King County, Washington.
 It is helpful to share times of the day when you observe speeding.

-Are there any other initiatives planned to control speeding in Fairwood?
+Are there any other initiatives to help control speeding in Fairwood?

-“Smart signs” being tested in four locations will display a warning after certain unsafe driver behaviors are detected.
-The signs do not take photographs or collect personal information.
+“Smart signs” were tested in four locations in Fairwood.
+The signs displayed a warning after certain unsafe driver behaviors are detected.
+The signs did not take photographs or collect personal information.

-The signs will detect whether drivers are distracted, wearing their seat belts, or speeding, and display appropriate messaging that is relevant to each driver.
+The signs helped detect whether drivers were distracted, wearing their seat belts, or speeding, and displayed appropriate messaging that is relevant to each driver.

-Is it possible to build a roundabout at 140 Ave SE and SE 186 St?
+Is it possible to build a roundabout at 140th Avenue SE and SE 186th Street?

 Roundabouts are one type of traffic management which, apart from aiming to reduce crashes, need to strike a balance between safety and the movement of all road users, including bicyclists and pedestrians.